BLOG CATEGORY October 9, 2023

 Active Listening at the Negotiating Table

 Negotiation in conflict resolution treats active listening as a powerful tool.
 When this process seems to be taking a negative turn, understanding how to listen attentively becomes vital.
 Whether it's negotiating with a party under pressure or handling an irate customer, active listening can uncover hidden satisfiers and create pathways to consensus.
+You must learn to interact effectively with the people you work with every day.
+To prevent or resolve conflicts within your management team, consider taking courses such as team building training.

 When conflicts arise in negotiation, such as when a concession request threatens to create tension or if there are obstacles obstructing progress, it's essential to recognize the underlying pressures.
 Parties may face internal organizational stressors that drive their behavior.
 In these situations, active listening can help identify opportunities to introduce variables like adjusted delivery timelines or cost-effective concessions, often referred to as "hidden satisfiers," which can lead to consensus.